Capmatinib

 Capmatinib, sold under the brand name Tabrecta, is an anticancer medication used for the treatment of metastatic non-small cell lung cancer whose tumors have a mutation that leads to the exon 14 skipping of the MET gene, which codes for the membrane receptor HGFR.

 The most common adverse reactions are peripheral edema, nausea, fatigue, vomiting, dyspnea, and decreased appetite.

 Non-small cell lung cancer is a disease in which malignant cancer cells form in the tissues of the lung.
 It is the most common type of lung cancer with up to 90% of all lung carcinomas falling into the non-small cell category.
 Non-small cell lung cancer occurs when healthy cells become abnormal and grow rapidly.
 One danger of this form of cancer is that there's a high likelihood that the cancer cells will spread from the lungs to other organs and body parts.
 Cancer metastasis consists of a sequential series of events, and MET exon 14 skipping is recognized as a critical event for metastasis of carcinomas.
 Mutations leading to MET exon 14 skipping are found in 3-4% of people with lung cancer.

 Capmatinib was approved for medical use in the United States in May 2020.

-Capmatinib is the first therapy approved by the US Food and Drug Administration (FDA) to treat non-small cell lung cancer with specific mutations (those that lead to mesenchymal-epithelial transition or MET exon 14 skipping).
+Capmatinib is the first therapy approved by the US Food and Drug Administration (FDA) to treat non-small cell lung cancer with specific mutations (those that lead to MET exon 14 skipping).

 Medical uses

-Capmatinib is a kinase inhibitor indicated for the treatment of adults with metastatic non-small cell lung cancer whose tumors have a mutation that leads to mesenchymal-epithelial transition (MET) exon 14 skipping.
+Capmatinib is a kinase inhibitor indicated for the treatment of adults with metastatic non-small cell lung cancer whose tumors have a mutation that leads to MET exon 14 skipping.